About West Trade Review

 West Trade Review is an imprint of Iron Oak Editions and is published quarterly (one print edition each spring and an online quarterly each summer, fall, and winter).
 We strive to put forth the best contemporary poetry, fiction, creative nonfiction (personal essays/memoir), and publish a mix of established and up and coming writers/artists.

-Work from our journal has been selected for inclusion in Best American Essays, Best Debut Short Stories, and Best Small Fictions, and we regularly nominate writers for all major prizes including Pushcart, Best of the Net, Best American Series, and others.
+Work from our journal has been selected for inclusion in Best American Essays, Best Debut Short Stories (PEN/Richard J. Dau Prize), Best of the Net, and Best Small Fictions, and we regularly nominate writers for all major prizes including Pushcart, Best of the Net, Best American Series, and others.

-Our mission is to perpetuate the work of artists both well known and yet-to-be-known, simultaneously enriching our world through the written word and visual arts.
-We strive to reflect diversity in style, content and perspective throughout prose, poetry, photography and other artwork.
+Our mission is to perpetuate the work of artists both well known and yet-to-be-known, simultaneously enriching our world through the written word.
+We strive to reflect diversity in style, content and perspective throughout poetry and prose and seek to publish work that is authentically human, which for us means beautiful, messy, and complicated; work that is fearless, honest, and unafraid of judgment because that's where truth lies; work that is carefully crafted and takes artistic risks.

 We are committed to the principles of diversity, equity, and inclusion, and want to hear from underrepresented voices of all types (cis and trans women, gender non-conforming, agender, non-binary, genderqueer, those who are two-spirit, people with disabilities, BIPOC, and LGBTQIA+).

-We have recently featured poetry and interviews with Robert Wood Lynn, Kirstin Allio, Luke Johnson, Dylan Krieger, Arisa White, John Amen, and Sonya Vatomsky.
+We have recently featured poetry, prose, and interviews with Lilly Dancyger, Athena Dixon, Emily Hall, Richard Blanco, Robert Wood Lynn, Kirstin Allio, Luke Johnson, Dylan Krieger, Arisa White, John Amen, and Sonya Vatomsky.
 Recent fiction writers include Emily Hall, David Obuchowski, and Seth Clabough.
-We have also featured the artwork of Nika Novich, Julie Heffernan, Duy Huynh, Raina Gentry, Carlos Estevez, Jamea Richmond-Edwards, Segun Aiyesan, Kelechi Nwaneri, and Tonia Nneji as well as the photography of Karina Juarez.
+We have also featured the artwork of Sophia Heymans, Patrick Dougher, Nika Novich, Julie Heffernan, Duy Huynh, Raina Gentry, Carlos Estevez, Sophia Heymans, Jamea Richmond-Edwards, Segun Aiyesan, Kelechi Nwaneri, and Tonia Nneji as well as the photography of Karina Juarez.
 We have also published interviews with each of these visual artists.

-After successfully growing and building their journal audience, a core group of West Trade editors decided that the next logical step was to continue that growth together as a press, Iron Oak Editions, and to begin publication of novels, short story collections, poetry chapbooks, poetry collections, and nonfiction memoir.
+After successfully growing and building their journal audience, a core group of West Trade editors decided that the next logical step was to continue that growth together as a press, Iron Oak Editions, and to begin publication of novels, short story collections, poetry collections, and nonfiction memoir.
+Iron Oak Editions first opened for submissions in January of 2024.

 © 2016 West Trade Review